Two tribes reside on the Olympic Peninsula and one on the Kitsap Peninsula in the State of Washington.

-This led to Chief James Balch, who had been a heavy drinker until his reform in 1873, to lead the Klallam in purchasing their own land and create their own community.
-He and other leading Klallam collected enough money to purchase a parcel of 250 acres, in 1874, and found a town they named Jamestown, after James Balch.
+This led Chief James Balch, who had been a heavy drinker until his reform in 1873, to lead the Klallam in purchasing their own land and creating their own community.
+He and other leading Klallam collected enough money to purchase a parcel of 250 acres in 1874 and found a town they named Jamestown, after James Balch.

 This was very unusual for the time, not least because Native people were legally barred from buying land at the time.

 By doing this and not moving to the Skokomish Reservation, they gave up the possibility of federal assistance of any kind.